KahoMorii/KahoMorii.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Welcome to Kaho Morii's website!
+Welcome to Kaho Morii's website! <br>
 I am a PhD student studying astronomy at the University of Tokyo, Japan.
 <br>
 My research interest is star formation, especially about high-mass stars.
 Using the radio interferometer such as ALMA, I'm studying the initial phase of high-mass star formation in infrared dark clouds (IRDCs).